zskelto/csoc-RDP-Report/ADS-RDP.md

 There are several instances where false positives will occur:

 * Users working from home.
+* The CCIT Support Center uses RDP to provide remote assistance.
+The remote host is accessed through a 3rd party software called “Bomgar”.
+Bomgar uses the RDP port but bypasses VPN tunneling, port forwarding, and a need to configure the firewall.

 # Priority
 The priority is set to high under the following conditions: